How To Create a Self Care Routine That Works For YOU

 The best self-care routines are those, which can be implemented daily or in small doses throughout the week.
-It’s the daily does of self-love, which is going to make the difference to your daily happiness.
+It’s the daily dose of self-love, which is going to make the difference to your daily happiness.

 If you go for radical ideas, the chances are you won’t stick to them and you will let your self-care routine slide and that’s not what we want.